Mr Macaroni: EndSARS

 Adedayo has been active in the End SARS movement.

 On Saturday, 13 February 2021, police arrested him at Lekki Toll Gate during the #OccupyLekkiTollgate protest.

-After staging a sleep-in at the state house in Alausa, with Rinu Oduala and a group of protestors on the 8th of October 2020, Adedayo continued to lend his platform to the protests and became one of the key faces of the #EndSARS movement.
+After staging a sleep-in at the state house in Alausa, with Rinu Oduala and a group of protestors on 8 October 2020, Adedayo continued to lend his platform to the protests and became one of the key faces of the #EndSARS movement.

 In February 2021, upon learning that the government intended to resume tolling at the toll gate, protests resumed once again under the #OccupyLekkiTollGate movement.
 Adedayo and numerous other protestors were arrested and savagely brutalized by the Nigerian police till public outcry forced their release.

 He was subsequently picked up among 49 other protesters and arrested for defying the Lagos State directive against the protest.
 The protesters have since been granted N100,000 bail each and arraigned on charges bordering on flouting the COVID-19 protocol on public gatherings and ‘breaking an order not to protest’.

 In October 2021, on the 1-year anniversary of the Lekki massacre, key #EndSARS figures, including Debo, Folarin “Falz” Falana, and others, led a successful drive-by event at the toll gate in memory of the massacre victims.

 In November 2021, the Lagos State Governor Babajide Sanwo-Olu invited key #EndSARS figures and stakeholders to participate in a peace walk.
 His offer was vehemently rejected by Adedayo, who instead urged the government to implement the findings of the panel that investigated the Lekki massacre.

+Alongside Nigerian rapper Falz, he led the second memorial at the Lekki tollgate in October 2022, and also the 3rd walk in 2023.

+Endorsements

+Debo has partnered with several top and local brands, including Goldberg, Mikano, SERAP and more.
+In 2020, he signed on as a brand ambassador for 1960Bet.
+He teamed up with Goldberg alongside top Nollywood actor Odunlade Adekola and Dj Kaywise in September 2021 to celebrate Omoluabi Day with the launch of a commercial coinciding with the celebration of the inaugural edition of Goldberg Omoluabi Day at the palace of The Ooni of Ife, Oba Adeyeye Enitan Ogunwusi.

+In December 2023, Debo announced that he had signed a new deal with Mikano Motors after winning The Force of Influence Award at The TrendUpp Awards alongside a brand new car.
+The endorsement was renewed in 2025.
+In October 2022, DrinksNG signed Debo on a one-year partnership to help relaunch its pre-drinks platform "Meet Me At The Liquor Store".